iNewLegend/appbasis/README.md

-Hello This is project goal is to make a good base for developers to start thier website without too much sh1t. we are two friends that just started the project but the road map is a long distance.
+Hello This is project goal is to make a good base for developers to start thier website without too much sh1t. i just started the project but the road map is a long distance.

 we planing to adopt all new technologies to one project

-currectly we have this:
+currently we have this:

 **Front-End**
 - Quickstart Interface